 History of Swimming with Dolphins

-Swimming with dolphins gained in popularity in the 1980s and ‘90s because of how humans felt while experiencing this.
-It is actually thought to be therapeutic and help with depression.
+Swimming with dolphins gained popularity in the 1980s and ‘90s because of how humans felt while experiencing this.
+It is thought to be therapeutic and help with depression.

 Back in the 1960s, a string of privately owned dolphinariums (aquariums where dolphins are kept and trained for public entertainment) sprung up around the world.
 Because of the criticism and animal welfare laws, many were forced to close their doors.
 Despite this, there are plenty more that exist around the world today which still attracts many visitors, resulting in a multibillion-dollar trade.

-Animal rights groups strongly oppose the captivity of dolphins citing poor conditions that lead to the loss of animals.
+Animal rights groups strongly oppose the captivity and the plight of dolphins, citing poor conditions that lead to the loss of animals.

 The Appeal of Dolphins